STF1998/Desk20/report/systemImplementation.md

 ## Database implementation

-As the user first logins to our application, our database keeps their details to identify whether the user is an existing user.
-After authenticating the user, the backend developers would have to create a separate collection, ‘Records’, in the database to persistently store rapidly growing study time records.
+When the user first logs-in to our application, our database keeps their details to identify whether the user is an existing user.
+After authentication, the backend developers would have to create a separate collection, ‘Records’, in the database to persistently store rapidly growing study time records.
 Our application maintains the data of a study session recorded by the user, namely the timestamp and the time spent during a session.
-Each record also contains the user's Facebook UID as a key to identify the record ownership.
-The developers had then created a REST API that handles the GET and POST requests, which are to retrieve a summary of previous records and write new records to the database through calling the corresponding methods in angular data service.
+Each record also contains the user's Facebook UID as a key to identify the record owner.
+We then created a REST API that handles the GET and POST requests which, are to retrieve a summary of previous records and write new records to the database through calling the corresponding methods in an angular data service.

 The backend developers decided to normalize the data storage, so the database separately stores the user’s information and the user’s usage data in two collections.
 Such an approach needs fewer design decisions to make and is of higher flexibility to cope with the unknown data storage demand in future development.
 However, the drawback is that queries that require joining two collections are more difficult to implement.